gbv/beaconspec/beacon.md

 ## Meta fields for datasets

-The set that all source identifiers in a link dump originate from is called the **source dataset** and the set that all target identifiers originate from is called the **target dataset**.
 Dataset meta fields contain properties of the source dataset or target dataset, respectively.
 See [](#meta-fields-for-datasets-in-rdf) for for mapping of these fields to RDF.

 ### SOURCESET

-The source dataset can be identified by the `SOURCESET` meta field, which MUST be a URI if given.
+The `SOURCESET` meta field contains the URI of the source dataset.

 ### TARGETSET

-The target dataset can be identified by the `TARGETSET` meta field, which MUST be a URI if given.
+The `TARGETSET` meta field contains the URI of the target dataset.

 ### NAME